ImarisWolf/MagicListMaker/MagicListMaker/Docs/tests/tests.md

 + for databases:
   - works correctly if only one database is used; `01`
   - works correctly if several databases are used; `02`
-  - an error if empty string is used in databases; `03`
+  - an error if an empty string is used in databases; `03`
   - an error if a non-declared database is used; `04`
   - works correctly if some symbols in the names are in wrong register; `05`
 + for options: